stemangiola/ABACBS2020_tidytranscriptomics/README.md

 This workshop will present how to perform analysis of RNA sequencing data following the tidy data paradigm.
 The tidy data paradigm provides a standard way to organise data values within a dataset, where each variable is a column, each observation is a row, and data is manipulated using an easy-to-understand vocabulary.
 Most importantly, the data structure remains consistent across manipulation and analysis functions.

-This can be achieved for RNA sequencing data with the [tidybulk](https://stemangiola.github.io/tidybulk/), [tidyseurat](https://stemangiola.github.io/tidyseurat/),  [tidyHeatmap](https://stemangiola.github.io/tidyHeatmap/) and [tidyverse](https://www.tidyverse.org/) packages.
+This can be achieved for RNA sequencing data with the [tidybulk](https://stemangiola.github.io/tidybulk/), [tidyseurat](https://stemangiola.github.io/tidyseurat/), [tidySingleCellExperiment](https://stemangiola.github.io/tidySingleCellExperiment/),  [tidyHeatmap](https://stemangiola.github.io/tidyHeatmap/) and [tidyverse](https://www.tidyverse.org/) packages.
 The tidybulk package provides a tidy data structure and a modular framework for bulk transcriptional analyses, the tidyseurat package provides similar for single-cell transcriptional analyses, and tidyHeatmap provides a tidy implementation of ComplexHeatmap.
 These packages are part of the tidytranscriptomics suite that introduces a tidy approach to RNA sequencing data.

 ### Pre-requisites

 * Basic knowledge of RStudio
-* Familiarity with tidyverse syntax
+* Some familiarity with tidyverse syntax
+* Some familiarity with bulk RNA-seq and single cell RNA-seq

 Recommended Background Reading
 [Introduction to R for Biologists](https://melbournebioinformatics.github.io/r-intro-biologists/intro_r_biologists.html)

 ### Workshop Participation

-The workshop format is a 3 hour session consisting of hands-on demos, exercises and Q&A.
+The workshop format is a 3.5 hour session consisting of hands-on demos, exercises and Q&A.

 ### _R_ / _Bioconductor_ packages used

 * tidyverse
 * tidybulk
 * tidyseurat
+* tidySingleCellExperiment
 * tidyHeatmap
 * tidygate
 * limma